 The social history—and private-sector big money—that explains why granite countertops and fire pits are part of today's new dorms.

-> Today's forward-looking college campus is home to dorms that boast amenities like flat-screen televitions, state-of-the-art exercise rooms, and tanning salons.
-At the same moment that the cost of college is increasingly the object of scruitiny, dorms are going upscale.
-Why is this happening?
-Here's an explanation.
-Below, a sampling of some recent developments.
+Today's forward-looking college campus is home to dorms that boast amenities like flat-screen televitions, state-of-the-art exercise rooms, and tanning salons.

-> How to turn today’s abandoned Walmarts into tomorrow’s award-winning libraries, museums, and churches.
+How to turn today’s abandoned Walmarts into tomorrow’s award-winning libraries, museums, and churches.

 June 10, 2013

 The proposed building in Taksim Square actually has a long and storied history.

 Yes, Denise Scott Brown Deserves a Pritzker Prize

 Never mind the politics: It's clear, even to a non-fan, that Denise Scott Brown shared the work that earned her husband architecture's top prize.

 Architecture, by definition, lives a world of big money.
 Buying land.
 Commissioning, then giving rein to, while reining in the designer.
 Doling out fees for structural engineers, HVAC technicians, lighting consultants, work permits.
 Excavating.